Contents

 Research is important at Unitec, with six KPIs that we measure annually, as outlined in the Unitec Research and Enterprise Strategy 2020–2024 with data available on the PowerBI Dashboard https://app.powerbi.com

-To assist with supporting our staff research and achieving Unitec’s Research Goals, Tūāpapa Rangahau has introduced a partnered approach to research planning.
+To assist with supporting our staff research and achieving the Institute’s Research Goals, Tūāpapa Rangahau has introduced a partnered approach to research planning.
 We actively work with Heads of Schools, Research Leaders, Academic Programme Managers and research staff to achieve this planning process.

 A critical part of this research planning process is ensuring that all research-eligible staff with time allocations for research have completed an annual Individual Research Plan, and that their main research goals for the year are included in their ADEP so line managers can support their research activity throughout the year (with assistance from the Research Leaders, Network Research Partners and others as needed).

 Here is the Individual Research Planner .
-If you have any questions about the Individual Research Plans please contact your Research Leader or your Network Research Partner.
+If you have any questions about the Individual Research Plans please contact your Research Leader.

 Research Committees